bitsblocks/get-rich-quick-bible/README.md

 >
 > - Account must be at least 3 months old
 > - Only Tweets containing all of the above hashtags qualify
-> - You must be following https://twitter.com/HEROcoinio
+> - You must be following twitter.com/BE-A-HERO
 > - You can qualify for this bounty with a maximum of 60 (re-)tweets
 > - You can qualify for this bounty with a maximum of 10 (re-)tweets per week
-> - Retweets must be retweeted from the official @herocoinio channel
+> - Retweets must be retweeted from the official @BE-A-HERO channel
 > - To be eligible for reward every participant must post in the Bounty thread links to his (re-)tweets till every Friday 23:59 UTC.
 >
 > REWARDS: